A Potentially Confusing Twist To The RCM Workflow

 As the comments detailed in my previous Insight and my own quick test confirmed, assigning an Input Color Space to a Raw file (.r3d, .ari, .dng) doesn’t do a thing.

-But to understand why that it is we need to address a couple things:
+But to understand why that it is we need to address a couple of things: